The 2 minute crisis fix for Trudeau. You’re welcome.

 - We were elected to be different, and better than this.
 We will be.

 Ten quick bullets.
 Plain language.
 Real contrition and an attempt to turn the page.
-It took 2 minutes start to finish.
+It took two minutes start to finish.

 But what do I know?